WorldBuilder/WorldBuilder.js/README.md

 - [x] Server-client data syncing
   - [ ] Optimize data sent over the wire
   - [ ] Occasionally save gamestate to disk on server-side
+  - [ ] Watch for TOML file changes and update server state accordingly
-- [ ] User Authentication
+- [x] User Authentication
-  - [ ] Allow DM to specify usernames & passwords in a [TOML](https://github.com/toml-lang/toml) file
+  - [x] Allow DM to specify usernames & passwords in a [TOML](https://github.com/toml-lang/toml) file
 - [x] Render map with existing units
   - [x] Render health bars
   - [ ] Render a DM-defined image as background
-  - [ ] Render terrain / walls definitons in map data
+  - [x] Render terrain / walls definitons in map data
-  - [ ] Collision detection for terrain / walls
+  - [x] Collision detection for terrain / walls
-  - [ ] Show animation when setting retreat point
   - [ ] Draw intent path for user player
   - [ ] Implement fog of war
-  - [ ] Draw orange highlight on targeted units
+  - [x] Draw orange highlight on targeted units
 - [x] Battle Timeline Loop
   - [x] Pause when it's a player's turn to decide on an action
   - [x] Implement movement as an action (with pathfinding)